The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 The Inca Trail has a moderate to challenging difficulty due to changes in altitude, steep steps, and uneven terrain.
 Good physical condition and prior preparation are required to fully enjoy the experience.

-Yes, but prior preparation is absolutely necessary.
-If you’re not used to hiking or walking long distances over several days, we strongly recommend training and getting physically ready for the Inca Trail.
+Yes, although training for Hiking in Cusco before your trip will be essential.
+If you are not used to hiking or walking long distances for several days, we recommend that you train and prepare yourself physically and mentally for the Inca Trail.

-Throughout the entire route, you’ll sleep in tents at campsites distributed evenly along the trail.
+Throughout the route, you will sleep in tents at campsites evenly distributed along the trail.
 Don’t worry!
-At Salkantay Trekking, we provide high-quality camping equipment to ensure your comfort along the way.
+Travel agencies provide quality camping equipment to ensure your comfort along the route.

 To hike the Inca Trail, you’ll need: